 Some Advantages of Home Schooling through High School

 - Greater Focus on Learning – Studies have shown that only a third of the average school day is focused on academic subjects.
-By having one-on-one support, either from yourself or an online tutor, you can maximise your son or daughter’s learning time.
+By having one-on-one support, either from yourself or an online tutor, you can maximize your son or daughter’s learning time.
+Services as Trilogy Education offer aids and resources that help with the learning of the young people.

 - Reducing Peer Pressure – In the school environment, there is a lot of pressure to ‘fit in’ with a group.
 Some sensitive youngsters can be influenced into misbehaving in order to appear ‘cool’ to their classmates.
 Even if your children manage to withstand peer pressure, its very existence can disrupt learning.